Coverage & Quality

-Here, the most important factor we consider is quality of service.
-Since providers can't be counted on to accurately report their coverage quality and speeds, we used data from unbiased, third-party sources.
+For this review, the most important factor we consider is coverage and quality of service.
+Since carriers can't be counted on to accurately report their coverage quality and speeds, we used data from unbiased, third-party sources.
 Crowdsourcing options such as Ookla's Speedtest and the popular OpenSignal both let you test download speeds, but for an accurate, independent impression of coverage quality and reliability, RootMetrics is the gold standard and provides objective, accurate and unbiased assessments of mobile network performance.
 RootMetrics drove nearly 250,000 miles throughout the country to test multiple categories, or "RootScores," to evaluate data speed and reliability, call quality and text performance.

 The Best Cellular Service Provider: Verizon

 Verizon is the unequivocal king of mobile, offering up the most comprehensive, dependable connectivity you can buy.
-With the fewest dropped calls, the most expansive coverage in both rural and metropolitan regions, and average download speeds that far exceed what you get anywhere else, there's simply no better service available.
+With the fewest dropped calls, the most expansive coverage in both rural and metropolitan regions, and average download speeds that far exceed what you get anywhere else – there is no better service available.

 The sole complaint we have with Verizon is financial.
 Expect to pay an extra $10 to $15 every month over the other major carriers and up to twice the monthly price of the cheap prepaid options.
-Granted, with that bill comes superb device selection and the dependability of the best network in the country; if you can afford it, there's no better option.
+The carrier also doesn't apply corporate, employee, student and federal discounts with its new unlimited plan, only military and veteran discounts.

-The Best Value Cellular Carrier: T-Mobile
+The Best Value Unlimited Cell Phone Plan: T-Mobile

 Picking a Cell Phone Provider: What Else to Look For

-The providers we outlined above suit many people, but they aren't for everyone.
+The carriers we outlined above suit many people, but they aren't for everyone.
 If you're trying to find cell phone plans that fit your lifestyle, there are a few things to watch out for along the way.